 To integrate personal and professional growth, students are engaged in their own personal therapy, on a weekly basis, while they are in training.

-In addition to the curriculum activities outlined below the following workshops are also required to graduate: Psychotherapy Research, Jurisprudence and Ethics, and Comparative Psychotherapy.
+In addition to the curriculum activities outlined below the following workshops are also required to graduate: Psychotherapy Research, Jurisprudence and Ethics, Understanding Pharmacology in the Context of Relational Psychotherapy and Working with the DSM in the Context of Relational Psychotherapy: Two Models of Assessment."

 3 hours weekly, September to April, two weekends (Friday evening to Sunday afternoon), readings and papers.